iamstarlee/Ubuntu-Tricks/README.md

+## 多卡推理
+问：ValueError: Cannot assign non-leaf Tensor to parameter 'weight'.
+Model parameters must be created explicitly.
+To express 'weight' as a function of another Tensor, compute the value in the forward() method.
+答：指定一张显卡：CUDA_VISIBLE_DEVICES=0 python predict.py

 ## 63. !pip install -q xxx
 ```bash
 -q: stands for 'quiet mode', which suppresses most of the output during installation.